galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > 1.
 What proportion of reads were written in output file?
 >    > 2.
-What is the average fragment size?
+What is the average insert size?
 >    >
 >    >    > <solution-title></solution-title>
 >    >    >
 >    >    > 1.
 All reads passed the filters (see %PF in the general statistics).
 >    >    >
 >    >    > 2.
-The average fragment size or insert size is about 145 for 5 samples and 135 for ASP14_2.
+The average insert size is about 145 for 5 samples and 135 for ASP14_2.
 >    >    >
 >    >    {: .solution}
 >    {: .question}